DynastysDestiny/trailer/README.md

 *(Dramatic close-up to the game logo and release date.)*

-**Narrator:** "The Rangers: The Ruins of Gorlan.
+**Narrator:** "Ranger's Apprentice: The Ruins of Gorlan.
 Get ready for the adventure of a lifetime.
 Coming soon."

 *(The music intensifies, and the screen fades to black.)*